DionisisSchoinas/Media-Board/README.md

 # Important Information
-When Uploading code to the Arduino, the board needs to be reset for the Upload to succeed.
+**When Uploading code to the Arduino Pro Micro, the board needs to be reset for the Upload to succeed.**

+Steps:
+1. Close the circuit between Reset and GND pins
+2. Start Upload
+3. Wait until Upload reaches the state where it looks for the board
+4. Open the circuit between Reset and GND pins

 # Components
 * Arduino Leonardo